Ontario Housing Market as of January 2025

-There was an upswing in active residential listings in Ontario, which increased by 24.7% year-over-year to 43,779 listings on the market at the end of December 2024 – the highest number of active listings in over a decade for the month of December.
-That’s 49% above December’s 10-year average.
-Meanwhile, there were 11,669 new residential listings, an increase of 19% from December 2023.
-That’s the largest number of new listings for the month of December since 2020.
+There was an upswing in active residential listings in Ontario, which increased by 35.7% year-over-year to 44,913 listings on the market at the end of January 2025 – the highest number of active listings in over a decade for the month of January.
+That’s 53% above January’s 10-year average.

-The sales-to-new-listings ratio (SNLR) in December 2024 was recorded at 77%.
-This ratio represents a seller’s market, which is defined as an SNLR of above 60%.
-The SNLR of many of Ontario’s major cities increased this month, with all major markets, except for Brampton, now in a seller’s market
+The sales-to-new-listings ratio (SNLR) in January 2025 was recorded at 34%.
+This ratio represents a buyer’s market, which is defined as an SNLR of below 40%.
+The SNLR of many of Ontario’s major cities decreased this month, with all major markets, except for Ottawa, Oshawa and Hamilton, now in a Buyer’s market.

 Greater Toronto Area (GTA)